 Lena Headey : Gorgo

 However it begins in a strong way with the surprise attack of the Greeks at the Battle of Marathon.
-A treat on upcoming Greek violence with bare torsos so you can admire swollen muscles and six-packs.
-Fierce brandishing sharp swords which causes gaping wounds in slow motion and limbs being amputated.
+A spectacle of Greek violence with bare torsos, so you can admire swollen muscles and six-packs.
+Fierce brandishing sharp swords in slow motion which cause gaping wounds and limbs being amputated.
 Spears pierce chests and skulls are split.
 And this together with gushes of blood.
 But haven’t we seen this kind of images already in “300“?
 Yep !
-So it can’t outpace the original movie in terms of violence and bloodshed.
+So it can’t overmarch the original movie in terms of violence and bloodshed.
 In fact, you could feel the adrenaline increasing during the fight scenes in “300” even harder.
 The testosterone level was several dashes higher.

 It’s in this battle at Marathon that commander Themistocles kills the Persian king Darius with a phenomenal well aimed shot.
-The son of Darius, Xerxes, gets after the death of his father the advice not to start a war against the Greeks, since only the gods can defeat them.
+After the death of his father Xerxes (son of Darius) is advised not to start a war against the Greeks, since only the gods can defeat them.
 Naval Commander Artemisia, sees a challenge in these words and sends Xerxes into the desert to return as a god after he has dipped in gold luminous water in some cave.
 That was the part with a bit of Greek mythology.
 Xerxes looked more like a member of the “Village People” afterwards and ended up playing only a secondary role.
 The lion’s share of attention was claimed by Artimisia.
 Xerxes largest share was declaring war with the Greeks afterwards.

 All in all a pretty intense movie in which Eva Green sparkled and the screen turns red again.
 Still, I thought it was a mediocre sequel to a peerless original film.
 An unnecessary sequel in other words.